elvl/afterburner-lcd/README.md

 ### Launch

 The console window will automatically hide 5 seconds after launch.
-You can perform actions such as Stop/Resume, Show/Hide Window, Show Parameters List, and Exit from the taskbar icon.
+You can perform actions such as Stop/Resume, Show/Hide Window, Show Parameters List, and Exit from the task tray icon.

 ## References